 Third parties must not deep-link to, or frame or use other techniques to enclose any part of the Website.

 6. Trademarks and Intellectual Property

-Belfast Telegraph, Sunday Life, RecruitNI and NIjobfinder are Registered Trademarks of INM (NI) or otherwise part of its intellectual property.
-You may not use these marks without the prior written permission of INM (NI).7.
+Belfast Telegraph, Sunday Life, RecruitNI and NIjobfinder are Registered Trademarks of Mediahuis or otherwise part of its intellectual property.
+You may not use these marks without the prior written permission of Mediahuis.7.
 Limitation of liability and indemnity

 The Content should only be used for your general information and use and not by way of specific recommendation or advice.

 Before taking any action or decision based in whole or in part on the Content, you should always make your own independent checks of any information that is important in making such decision or taking such action.
 You should also seek professional advice in appropriate circumstances such as on medical, investment, tax, financial, legal and other professional matters.

 Mediahuis does not give any warranties in respect of the Content or the Website, freedom from viruses or other contamination, or that the Website is compatible with any computer systems, software and browsers.

 All implied warranties or duties are excluded save if and to the extent that they may not lawfully be excluded.

 Mediahuis is not regulated by the Financial Services Authority and the Content has not been approved under the Financial Services and Markets Act 2000.
 Appropriate expert advice should be obtained before making any investment or other decisions.